MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringw.md

 ## -returns

-Returns the number of characters or bytes in the translated string or sort key, including a terminating null character, if successful.
-If the function succeeds and the value of <i>cchDest</i> is 0, the return value is the size of the buffer required to hold the translated string or sort key, including a terminating null character.
+Returns the number of characters or bytes in the translated string or sort key, if successful.
+If the function succeeds and the value of <i>cchDest</i> is 0, the return value is the size of the buffer required to hold the translated string or sort key.
+The return values in both cases only includes space for the terminating null character, if <i>cchSrc</i> includes space for the terminating null character of the source string.

 This function returns 0 if it does not succeed.
 To get extended error information, the application can call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>, which can return one of the following error codes: